 The next video is by Rob at Woodward English.
 He explains voiced and voiceless well.

 If you want a bit more practice, here is one more video!

 If you have watched all the videos, you should really understand the pronunciation of the final -ed now!
 It can take time to improve your pronunciation, especially if this error has fossilized (become a habit), but the first step is awareness.
 You might still add an extra syllable unconsciously to some words, but with targeted practice, your pronunciation will improve.

-Here is an online game by Woodward English to test your knowledge.
+Here is a free online game by Woodward English to test your knowledge.

 If you enjoyed this post or found it helpful, share it with others on your favorite social media site. 🙂